nsnider7/CSE331/Project4/README.txt

-Name:
+Name: Nicholas A Snider

-Hours to complete project:
+Hours to complete project: 15

-Feedback:
+Feedback: Great project in terms of difficulty.
+Application problem definitely took some thinking

 External Sources (Attributions):
+ - Lecture 5, October 3rd, slides 35 and 39